Two styles of roasted tomatoes.

 Puree them to make soup – check out my Roasted Tomato Soup recipe.

-You can puree them and use like tomato sauce or tomato paste as an ingredient in other dishes.
+You can puree them or run them through a food mill for tomato sauce or tomato paste as an ingredient in other dishes.

 You can also freeze your roasted tomatoes (whole or pureed).
 Simply cool completely, place in freezer bag or container and freeze for up to a year (it will be safe to eat much longer, but quality may deteriorate after that time).